hapijs/hapi/docs/Reference.md

 Plain text.
 The 'Content-Type' header defaults to `'text/html'`.
 Supports all the methods provided by [`Generic`](#generic) as well as:

 - `source` - the response text string value.
-Can be modified until `'onPreResponse'` is called.

 Generated with: